 Workers’ compensation is a no-fault system.
 You’re entitled to compensation regardless of whether you were responsible for the accident.

 Shared fault may become an issue if you’re eligible to file a third-party claim.
-Under Florida comparative fault laws, your damages can be reduced to account for your share of blame for an accident.
-Obviously, the less blame allocated to you, the higher your compensation award will be.
+Under Florida’s modified comparative fault laws, your damages can be reduced to account for your share of blame for an accident.
+The less blame allocated to you, the higher your compensation award will be.
+If your share of fault exceeds 50%, you’ll be unable to recover from a third party.

 We’ll Fight to Recover Compensation for All of Your Workplace Accident Injuries